wyne-ybanez/personal-portfolio-master/README.md

 - There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6, 7, 8).

 - When viewed on the Macbook Air 2015 - 13", there was a bug where the blue border behind the "About me" image was not styled properly.
-The `height` and the `bottom` position the blue box did not apply the styles specified in style.css.
+The `height` and the `bottom` position the blue border did not apply the styles specified in style.css.
 However, upon viewing it on the Macbook Pro - 13" and testing on [ami responsive](http://ami.responsivedesign.is/#), the border followed its styling accordingly.

 - When viewed on github pages using a physical mobile phone, the hero image is not clear nor is it fully presented.
 The hero image looks zoomed in and the alignment is unknown.

-- An Error 405 Bug was discovered when testing the website's contact form on github [pages.](assets/tests/405error.png) After further researching the issue, I have concluded that I am currently too inexperienced to resolve the bug (I don't yet know server side scripting).
-Here is the link for my [reasoning](https://stackoverflow.com/questions/37761926/does-github-pages-allow-http-post-method)

 ## Design Changes